WebOrigami/docs/src/content/language/syntax.md

 }
 ```

-The top level of a `.ori` file is treated as the contents of graph literal.
-The `.ori` file above defines a virtual folder containing a subgraph called `public` that defines `index.html`.
+The top level of a `.ori` file is treated as the contents of tree literal.
+The `.ori` file above defines a virtual folder containing a subtree called `public` that defines `index.html`.

 ## Template literals